sujoyduttajad/Project-management-tool/README.md

 # Project Mangement Tool

-This app is a Project Management tool with authentication and cloud functionalities where users can create Projects, edit them, delete them, and keep a track of them all in one SPA.
+The goal of this app to was to create a Project Management Tool for teams so that they can share, create, delete, and update projects across an organization or multiple organization.
+With authentication and cloud functionalities providing more robust and standard features to the users to manage and keep a track of all their requirements all in one app.

 To build this I used React, Redux, React-Redux, Thunk, and Firebase.
-This app will have authentication(sign-up & sign-in) and features like Cloud security, Route Guarding, Cloud functions.
+This app consists of authentication and authorisation from Firebase and additional features like Cloud security, Route Guarding, Cloud functions.

 [Click here to see the live demo](https://project-manager-7accb.web.app/)